mandoir/CourseraMachineLearning/README.md

 ### Peer Review Portion

 Your submission for the Peer Review portion should consist of a link to a Github repo with your R markdown and compiled HTML file describing your analysis.
 Please constrain the text of the writeup to < 2000 words and the number of figures to be less than 5.
 It will make it easier for the graders if you submit a repo with a gh-pages branch so the HTML page can be viewed online (and you always want to make it easy on graders :-).

+## Submission

+Please view the page for this project here: http://mandoir.github.io/CourseraMachineLearning